idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityRetchingNetchIdle.md

-- Ah, a typical cornerclub.
-I take their variety of Dumner cuisine is bigger than in Windhelm...
+- Ah, a typical Cornerclub.
+I take their variety of Dunmer cuisine is bigger than in Windhelm...
 - Before you ask: No, Dunmer do not make beverages out of bugs.
 - At times like this, I miss my wife... she'd love this Sujamma.
 - Geldis looks more alert than your usual innkeeper.
 I guess he was a mercenary in his youth.
 - I wonder if they got wickwheat bread?
-- I have to ask for the famous Redoran-style Hound and Rat pie.
+- I have to ask for the famous Redoran style Hound and Rat pie.
 You barely taste the rat meat over the scuttle and kwama eggs.
 - A good kwama egg quiche is always appreciated.
 Don't make me choose between it and a good garlic bread.
 - I wonder if they have Spiced root cake?
 - Nothing better to warm you up than an Ash yam and horker stew.